rhalbersma/dctl/README.md

 ### Boost libraries

 The test-suite uses [Boost.Test](http://www.boost.org/doc/libs/1_53_0/libs/test/doc/html/index.html).
-In order to build and run the test-suite (see below), you need to compile Boost.Test into a static library and point your linker to its location.
+In order to build and run the test-suite (see below), you need to compile Boost.Test into a dynamic library and point your linker to its location.
 Consult the [Boost documentation](http://www.boost.org/doc/libs/1_53_0/more/getting_started/index.html) on how to do this on your system.

 * **NOTE:** compilation of the Boost libraries is **ONLY** a requirement for running the test-suite, and **NOT** for using the DCTL headers with your application.